MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Configures the size of the cache, in bytes, used to store files on the disk.

-If you enable this policy, Google Chrome uses the provided cache size regardless of whether the user has specified the '--disk-cache-size' flag.
+If you enable this policy, Microsoft Edge uses the provided cache size regardless of whether the user has specified the '--disk-cache-size' flag.
 The value specified in this policy isn't a hard boundary but rather a suggestion to the caching system; any value below a few megabytes is too small and will be rounded up to a reasonable minimum.

 If you set the value of this policy to 0, the default cache size is used, and users can't change it.